A248/LibertyBans/CONTRIBUTING.md

 Using `mvn verify` will build and run all tests, including integration tests.
 This is the same command used by the Github Actions workflow (CI).

 The integration tests rely on [MariaDB4j](https://github.com/vorburger/MariaDB4j).
-Sometimes MariaDB4j is a little clumsy and requires extra setup on MacOS.
+Sometimes MariaDB4j is a little clumsy; it requires extra setup on MacOS and is not friendly with firewalls.

 If you would prefer not to run the integration tests yourself, simply let the CI take care of it.